 More recently Korn’s bassist Reggie “Fieldy” Arvizu has given his life to Christ as well.
 He, like Head, has a book that just released on March 10th called Got The Life to tell about the kind of person he used to be before he made the decision to follow his own understanding of God.

-These types of conversions, from a life of extremes and drugs, happen every day among people that are not nearly as well known.
+These types of conversions, from a life of extremes and drugs, and over coming with the help of legacyhealing.com and everything that happens every day among people that are not nearly as well known.
 In fact there are multiple nation wide ministries dedicated to inducing this sort of addiction intervention since there are centers with Substance Abuse Intensive Outpatient Program to break the addiction in short time.
 The question regarding these events for me though is whether or not accepting the drug of Jesus (or insert religion here) is an improvement on an addiction to methamphetamine (or insert drug here).